 “You’re the reaper, right?”
 She sighed and looked annoyed and Dean had the distinct impression that under the dark glassy lenses of the giant sunglasses, she had rolled her eyes.
 Dean was wrong.
 Ok.
 Not the reaper.
 The reaper must have really come and gone already and he just couldn’t remember.
 He wondered if this was how it started for ghosts.
 First you forget things you’re supposed to remember like where the reaper was and then next thing you know you’re foaming-at-the-mouth-insane, attacking everybody who just so happens along.
 This person was…someone else, apparently.
 You Know Who, Dean decided to call her.

 Then this You Know Who made a very small movement, barely perceptible, and she started to glow.
 Just a little, and only for a moment.
 It was shiny and silver and rainbow, like mother of pearl or opals.
-There was a…goodness in it.
+There was a goodness in it.
 A purity.
 Dean had seen a lot of demons and angels and monsters and magic implements emitting various mystical glows in a thousand hues, but he had never seen anything like it.
 It was beautiful and it smelled clean and sweet like Love’s Baby Soft only fruitier and it made him fall to his knees, but not in a bad way.
 It made him fall to his knees because he wanted to.
 He pressed his face and palms against the side of Baby and felt a wave of love and adoration that he could only just place as reverence.

 “Why do you people never just recognize me?”
 She pouted.
 “Stupid humans.”
 And then she must have stopped doing whatever it was she was doing, since Dean found himself snapping out of it.
-He thought he may just know who You Know Who was, after all.
+He thought he might just know who You Know Who was, after all.
 He sat back on his heels for a moment, trying to accept the magnitude of who, scratch that, what he was dealing with.
 Because this, now this…this was big.
 The door to the car opened, and Dean winced, preparing to be smacked in the face by it.
 But due to his ghostly nature, it just passed right on through him.
 “Aren’t you going to get in?”

 “Lady, I got a few choice words for you.”